Why prioritize?

 Why is prioritization important?

-Prioritization is the process of ranking/ordering a set of items in order of importance.
-The Product Backlog, being one of the key artifacts in Agile-based frameworks, such as Scrum, must be constantly prioritized to capture the items with the most value on top.[1]
+Prioritization is the process of ranking or ordering a set of items in order of importance.
+The product backlog, being one of the key artifacts in agile-based frameworks such as Scrum, must be constantly prioritized to capture the items with the most value on top.[1]
 In a scaled environment it is essentially the same – (enabler) features on the program backlog and (business and enabler) epics on a portfolio backlog must regularly be prioritized.

-But why do we need to prioritize in the first place?
-The answer to this question is simple: in many cases, demand is higher than supply or available capacity.
-From a product management point of view, this means that product managers and product owners must prioritize their backlog items because they do not have unlimited resources and time.
-In practice, it is not possible to employ unlimited trained and talented people that deliver instantly.
+But why is prioritization necessary?
+In many cases, demand is higher than supply or available capacity.
+From a product management point of view, product managers and product owners must prioritize their backlog items because they do not have unlimited resources and time.
+In reality, it is not feasible to have an unlimited number of skilled and capable people who can deliver results immediately.
 That is why prioritization is a key skill for success.

 Main challenge with prioritization

-The main challenge with prioritization though is to decide what is most important.
-As Don Reinertsen put it: “The main problem with any prioritization decision is [the] decision to service one job and delay another”.[2]
+The main challenge with prioritization is deciding what is most important.
+As Don Reinertsen put it: “The main problem with any prioritization decision is [the] decision to service one job and delay another.”[2]
 People should understand that doing one thing means delaying other things.

-I remember one conversation with a Project Lead in a high-tech company when we were discussing the priority of the features on a project.
+A conversation with a project lead in a high-tech company highlighted this challenge when discussing the priority of features on a project.
 When asked to define the priority of his features, he said “I want everything!”
-While at first glance you may be tempted to label all features with “Priority 1”, “high” or “urgent” priority, you should be cautious.
+While it may be tempting to label all features with “Priority 1,” “high” or “urgent” priority, caution is needed.
 If everything is urgent, then everything loses its urgency.
 If everything is important, then nothing is really that important.

 Popular prioritization methods and techniques

-So, how can we define the priority of any type of work, no matter if we talk about prioritizing epics, features, stories, tasks, etc.?
-Of course, there is always the option of simply relying on a gut feeling when deciding the importance of a feature, user story or a task.
+How can we define the priority of any type of work, whether prioritizing epics, features, stories, tasks, etc.?
+There is always the option of simply relying on a gut feeling when deciding the importance of a feature, user story or a task.
 However, this is far from desirable, as it puts the entire project at risk.
-A way better approach would be to use a proven prioritization method or technique.
+A better approach is to use a proven prioritization method or technique.

-There are many prioritization methods and techniques out there.
-But based on my experience and what I have used and seen working very well for companies, I will cover the following five methods and models in a series of six articles:
+There are many prioritization methods and techniques available.
+Based on experience and what has worked well for companies, the following five methods and models are covered in a series of six articles:

 2. MoSCoW method